nunnatsa/ginkgolinter/docs/CONTRIBUTING.md

         + actual - types to model the actual part of the gomega assertion expression
         + matcher - types to model the matcher part of the gomega assertion expression
         + value - models a value in several actual and matcher types
     + rules - the gomega linter rules.
-A rule recieves a gomega expression and trigger a linter error if needed.
+A rule receives a gomega expression and trigger a linter error if needed.
     ...
 ...
 ```